angusrausch/ssh_tools/README.md

 Will transfer to all hosts with `bastion` in Host name<br><small>Not hostname in config file but Host</small>.

 ### Create proxy hosts
-Creates proxy hosts to ssh into when outside network using `bastion` host.
+Creates proxy hosts to ssh into when outside network using each detected bastion host.
 These will all be within a `proxy/` folder and any contents of a previous folder `proxy/` folder will be removed.
-Will setup config with `ProxyPass bastion` for each individual host.
+Will setup config with `host {bastion}-{hostname}` and `ProxyPass {bastion}` for each individual host and each individual bastion.
-TBD Make a proxy for each bastion for redundancy.